Career Guide

 - Valid driver's license: Required

-California is the highest-paying state for game wardens at a $89,020 mean annual wage.
-California wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+California wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the California Department of Fish and Wildlife, Law Enforcement Division.
+The demands of 28-million-acre patrol range spanning Sierra backcountry, Sacramento Delta, and 840-mile coastline shape the daily routine.
+On the credential side, applicants must clear the state’s education bar — 60 college semester units (associate-level) — before testing begins; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the California Department of Fish and Wildlife, Law Enforcement Division for the official, current requirements before applying.